Individuals – UK Tax

 Living in Hong kong

-If you have left or are leaving the UK partway through the tax year you need to consider your eligibility for split year treatment which will enable you to split the tax year into 2 parts.
+If you have left or are leaving the UK partway through the tax year to work in Hong Kong or remotely for a Hong Kong based business, you need to consider your eligibility for split year treatment which will enable you to split the tax year into 2 parts.

 Should you qualify for split year treatment and no longer be in receipt of any UK sourced income you can make a claim for a tax refund due to unused personal allowances by preparing a form P85 leaving the UK.